BONDSTONES - Rural Planning & Architectural Consultants

 Well...
 Sort of!

-As part of its ambition to increase housing supply across the country, the Government has eased permitted development rights to allow certain agricultural buildings (modern sheds and traditional barns alike) to be converted to houses - through "Class Q" of the General Permitted Development Order.
+As part of its ambition to increase housing supply across the country, the Government eased permitted development rights to allow certain agricultural buildings (modern sheds and traditional barns alike) to be converted to houses - through "Class Q" of the General Permitted Development Order.

-Great News!
 Easily achieved houses for everyone...
 Or so we thought...

-In their infinite wisdom, the government then issued revised guidance for the implementation of Class Q and the processes enabling works to commence...
-For some reason Councils had started 'refusing' numerous applications on a variety of grounds (despite central government trying to enable positive and proactive delivery) as such the blanket approach being adopted by planning departments was contrary to what the Government had set out to allow (as a right) in the first place.
-Council refusals included various reasons, including the 'sustainability of location' and whether or not the conversion was a desirable use in its own right...
+Soon after launch, for some inexplicable reason, Councils started 'refusing' Class Q applications on a variety of grounds (despite central government trying to enable positive and proactive delivery) as such the blanket approach being adopted by planning departments was contrary to what the Government had set out to allow (as a right) in the first place.
+This attitude clearly still exists - and as such anyone expecting a walk in the park with a permitted development right such as this will be grossly disappointed (in many areas anyhow)!

-Under the GPD(E)O, prior approval may be 'refused' if the location of the building is “impractical or undesirable”.
+Under the GPDO, prior approval may be 'refused' if the location of the building is “impractical or undesirable”.
 As such, councils began refusing development on the ground of unsustainable location and remoteness... and so someone needed to do something about it...

-The guidance now makes it clear that the 'location test' should only be used very specifically (to prevent, for example, new dwellings in situations without access or close to potentially harmful activities) - it is not a test for determining whether a barn is in a sustainable location or not.
+Following many test cases at appeal (and some in the courts) the guidance now makes it clear that the 'location test' should only be used very specifically (to prevent, for example, new dwellings in situations without access or close to potentially harmful activities) - it is not a test for determining whether a barn is in a sustainable location or not.

-This clarification was of course welcomed by us, our colleagues and our clients - it seemed to be a clear step in the right direction for increasing rural housing supply (and releasing cash / assets for our farming clients!).
+This clarification was of course welcomed by our colleagues and our clients - it seemed to be a clear step in the right direction for increasing rural housing supply (and releasing cash / assets for our farming clients!).

-Regrettably, the new guidance also included a (hugely misguided and frankly incomprehensible) paragraph concerning the the amount of work that is permitted (already quite clearly) under the terms of Class Q. As such the guidance now states that the Class Q rights do not allow “the construction of new structural elements for the building”.
+Regrettably, the new guidance also included a (hugely misguided and frankly incomprehensible) paragraph concerning the amount of work that is permitted (already quite clearly) under the terms of Class Q. As such the guidance now states that the Class Q rights do not allow “the construction of new structural elements for the building”.

-Frustratingly it is not clear what is intended by the phrase “structural elements” (despite our seeking immediate clarification on the term form the Government) - the guidance note tries to clarify the intention by stating that the existing structure must be “strong enough to take the loading which comes with the external works to provide for residential use” (the actual legislation does not!).
+Frustratingly it is not clear (in a stuatutory sense) what is intended by the phrase “structural elements” (despite our seeking immediate clarification on the term form the Government) - the guidance note tries to clarify the intention by stating that the existing structure must be “strong enough to take the loading which comes with the external works to provide for residential use” (the actual legislation does not!).
 This obviously must mean works that are fundamental to the ability of 'the structure' to be converted are not allowed - yet the legislation expressly allows for the installation of replacement walls or a new roof (for example), which are expressly allowed under Class Q.

-Many agricultural buildings will of course require significant works to be enabled 'fit for residential purposes'.
-Yet the new guidance preventing 'structural' work seems to have given planning authorities a new opportunity to refuse these applications.
+Many agricultural buildings will of course require significant works to be enabled as 'fit for residential purposes'.
+Yet the guidance preventing 'structural' work seems to have given planning authorities a new opportunity to refuse these applications.

 Class Q in Summary